egore/versioning/README.md

 Using the extract operation it's possible to download a file from a given URL and extract parts of it.
 This can e.g. be used to extract default configurations.

+*Checkout*

+The checkout operation will download source code from a VCS repository (see supported VCSs below).
+This can, for example, be used to checkout projects that don't need to be compiled.
+It is also available for servers and can be used to checkout their VCS managed configuration.

 *Replace*

-The replace operation will perform search and replace on the checked out files.
-It use a list of replacements provided by the versioning server or can use a properties file.
+The replace operation will perform search and replace on the prepared files.
+It uses a list of replacements provided by the versioning server or can use a properties file.
 The later can especially be used to insert passwords or other sensitive information into files publically saved on a server.
+The operation is available for projects and for servers.

 Servletcontainers
 -----------------